luisDDmayorga/NHL_Final_Project/README.md

 With it, my predictions have the following socores:
 - R2 - 0.70
 - MSE - 0.023
 - RMSE - 0.15
+- MAE - 0.1142
-This means that for a whole season, my predictions are wrong in just about 1.9 points per player - which is really good.
+This means that for a whole season, my predictions are wrong in just about 9.4 points per player - which is really good.

 <p align="center"><img width="500" alt="Captura de pantalla 2021-12-15 a las 21 52 12" src="https://user-images.githubusercontent.com/90793442/146263253-0f5ccb77-53ef-4106-88d1-cdfcfa497ca8.png"></p>